Skip Navigation

 Useful websites

-If you want to join a sports team at University clubs and societies webpage.
+If you want to join a sports team at University, you can visit the clubs and societies web page.

 Catch up on the latest sports news

-It is important to keep up to date with what is going on in the sports and education industry.
-Try to think more broadly than simply sports results – how about checking out announcements from the Department for Digital, Media, Culture and Sport, or the Department of Education and see how the latest news might affect PE teachers work.
+It’s important to keep up to date with what is going on in the sports and education industry.
+Try to think more broadly than simply sports results.
+Check announcements from the Department for Digital, Media, Culture and Sport, or the Department of Education and see how the latest news might affect PE teachers in their roles:

 Things to do over summer

-Here are some activities that you can be doing during the next few months to prepare you for the start of the course:
+Here are some activities that you can be doing during the next few months to prepare you for the start of your course:

 • Try to improve activity-specific subject knowledge